 - Discriminated against those who enquired about/took their statutory maternity leave

 On occasion, there may be redundancies or cost savings forced on your employer while you are on maternity leave.
-It is unlawful to take into account your maternity leave when deciding which employers should be made redundant.
-If you are sacked as a consequence of your maternity leave, or there was some kind of connection, this is also illegal.
+However, it is unlawful to take maternity leave into account when deciding who should be made redundant.
+Employees who are pregnant or on maternity leave have extra redundancy protection.
+If you are at risk of redundancy and a suitable alternative vacancy is available, your employer must offer it to you.

 While your employer should be well aware of their legal responsibilities and obligations in relation to maternity pay/leave, you also need to protect your own position.
 In the event of discrepancies or other issues arising in this area, you may need to remind your employer of your rights during maternity leave according to the legal framework in place.